google/neuroglancer/src/ssao/README.md

 SSAO is limited to mesh surfaces because only `MeshLayer` and `MultiscaleMeshLayer` supply a view-space normal via the three-argument `emit(color, pickId, viewNormal)` form.
+Annotations are omitted from SSAO because they are glyphs for which 3D shading makes little sense.
+Skeletons are omitted because they are rendered as lines without the surface normals needed for SSAO.
-All other opaque geometry (skeletons, single-meshes, annotations) calls the two-argument `emit(color, pickId)` form, which writes the zero sentinel `vec4(0)` to the NORMAL attachment.
-The GTAO shader treats a zero-RGB normal as a no-AO sentinel, so those pixels render at full brightness.
+Single meshes are omitted because their source files (OBJ, VTK) treat normals as optional; a future extension could handle the case where normals are present, sharing code with the other mesh layers.
+The omitted types call the two-argument `emit(color, pickId)` form, which writes the zero sentinel `vec4(0)` to the NORMAL attachment.
+The SSAO shader treats a zero-RGB normal as a no-AO sentinel, so those pixels render at full brightness.
 Highlighted (hovered) mesh segments use the same zero-RGB sentinel so they also render without darkening.

 This limitation for annotations is enforced in the compositing stage, where the